Client Service Participation

 - so the correct Clients are available for selection when creating Activities related to the Sites and Services they participate in

-- to activate additional functionality for Clients participating in the NDIS Financial Plan Management Service i.e. NDIS FPM tab, or Employment-related Services i.e. Workforce and/or Employment tabs
+- to activate additional functionality for Clients participating in the NDIS Financial Plan Management Service i.e. NDIS FPM tab, or participating in the Employment-related Services i.e. Workforce and/or Employment tabs

 How do Staff have access to Client records?